rascasoft/openstack/deploying-liberty-with-ospd.md

     sudo yum -y install libguestfs-tools.noarch
     virt-sysprep --root-password password:redhat -a overcloud-full.qcow2

+This will be useful in case our machines will be not reachable via network and just via console.
 Finally it is possible to load the images into the overcloud provisioning system:

     openstack overcloud image upload --image-path /home/stack/images/